 (2) A person contravening subregulation (1) commits an offence and is liable to a penalty of $500, and a further $50 in respect of each day for which the offence continues.

-10. Removal of structures
+10. Removal of certain structures

 (1) A person removing a structure referred to in regulation 9 shall —